This blog may contain affiliate links. Read our disclosure policy for more info.

 6. Visit Lake Agnes Teahouse

 And the best part of hiking, as I’m sure any hiker will agree, is the post-hike snacks and drinks!
 The best place to do so is at the Lake Agnes Tea House!
-This adorable tea house is located at the beautiful Lake Agnes, which is a 7km (4.3 mils) roundtrip hike from Lake Louise.
-It takes about three hours to complete and has an elevation gain of 400m.
+This adorable tea house is located at the beautiful Lake Agnes, which is a 7 km (4.3 miles) roundtrip hike from Lake Louise.
+It takes about three hours to complete and has an elevation gain of 400 m (1,312 ft).
 It’s a good option for those who are moderate hikers.

-The tea house is only open during the summer months (June-September) from 8 am – 5 pm.
+The tea house is only open during the summer months (June through early October) from 8 am – 5 pm.

 Hot tip: The tea house is usually jam-packed so if you don’t want to wait in line, you’d best get going early in the day.

-Related Read: For more awesome hikes in the area, check out our blog about the best easy hikes near Canmore – this blog includes info about 22 different hikes that are all easily accessible from Lake Louise.
+Related Read: For more awesome hikes, drive from Lake Louise to Canmore for some of the best easy hikes near Canmore – this blog includes info about 22 different hikes that are all easily accessible from Lake Louise.

 7. Hike the Plain of Six Glaciers